caleon/quickening/README.md

 ## Copyright

 Copyright (c) 2013 caleon.
-See LICENSE.txt for further details.
+See MIT-LICENSE for further details.